 In the digital age, the privacy of user data is becoming a huge issue.
 Companies the world across do not follow the guidelines and sell personal data to others for unethical business benefits.

-Therefore, EU felt the need to protect such unethical and illegal use of personal data by introducing GDPR, which ensures all companies undergo EU GDPR compliance for enhanced data protection.
+Therefore, the EU felt the need to protect such unethical & illegal use of personal data by introducing GDPR, Which ensures all companies undergo EU GDPR compliance for enhanced data protection.

 As we know sales and marketing activities are based on the personal data of clients and consumers.
 GDPR 2018 affects the basic tenets of the businesses, that is personal data.